 - salt and pepper to taste

-- 8 - 10 ounces assorted mushrooms button, shiitake, oyster, crimini, enoki, etc.
+- 12 ounces assorted mushrooms (button, shiitake, oyster, crimini, enoki, king, etc.)

 - 2 scallions cut into small pieces

-- Put 5 cups water and the broth vegetables in a medium size pot.
+- Add 5 cups water and the broth vegetables to a medium size pot.
 Bring it to a boil over high heat.
 Reduce the heat to medium and simmer for about 15 minutes.
 Discard the vegetables.
 Season with the soup soy sauce, salt and pepper to taste.
+Yields 3 to 4 cups.

 - Cut the mushrooms into bite size slices (about 1/4-inch thick).
 Mushrooms cook down quite a bit, so don’t cut too thin.
 If using oyster mushrooms, split lengthwise into bite size pieces.

-- Neatly arrange the mushrooms and scallions in clusters in a shallow pot.
+- Neatly arrange the mushrooms and scallions in clusters along with other vegetables, if using, in a shallow pot.
 Add 2 cups of broth.
 Boil over medium to medium high heat until mushrooms are softened, 4 – 5 minutes.
 You can add more broth and any remaining ingredients while eating if you’re cooking at the table.